 New Zealand studio Art Computer Software (later renamed Vision Software) were to develop a Laurel and Hardy game on behalf of CRL (Computer Rentals Limited) to coincide with the comedy duo’s 100th anniversary.

 The team founded by Paul Andrews, Cameron McKechnie, Rodney Smith and Mark Sibly previously produced Sirius 7 and Sorcerer’s Apprentice for the same publisher (also known as Actual Screenshots) in 1990.
 Not getting paid a penny for their work probably explains why the third initiative never got off the ground.

 Fans of the slapstick buffoons will instead have to take solace in the existence of a licensed cream pie throwing game for the Commodore 64 published by Essex based outfit, Advance Software, in 1987.

-A demo of Blork is all its developers, Scienide, have to show for their efforts to bring this intriguing underwater schmup project to market.
+A demo of Blork is all its developers, Scienide, have to show for their efforts to bring this intriguing underwater shmup project to market.
 It was cancelled midflow in 1994 and regrettably never resurrected for a more viable platform.
-Coder Jean Claude cites X-Out, Apidya et al as his inspiration for the two player action-packed blaster.
+Coder Jean Claude cites X-Out, Apidya et al as his inspiration for the two-player action-packed blaster.
 If you’ve ever wanted to embody an armed cartoon octopus or swordfish battling against aquatic aliens, this is the shoot ’em up for you.